2023 Solar Incentives Guide for Alhambra, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or cash back after a purchase, are typically applied prior to any solar tax credits being calculated.
-These rebates might be offered by your local utility company, by your state or by your county.
+- Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
+These rebates can be offered by your local utility company, by your county or by your state.

 Federal Solar Incentives